morenobonaventura/insight-pyclient/README.md

 # Insight-pyclient

 This package allows to interact with the Bitpay's [Insight-API](https://github.com/bitpay/insight-api).
+The generated documentation is available [there](https://tdebalt.github.io/insight-pyclient/).

 ## Usage